 38. And [He was] the first to be worshiped and to be placed in authority, and for that reason [He] is called Quiauhtzteotlchicahualizteotl and Tonaceaquahuitl, which means god of the rains and of health and tree of sustenance or of life.
 25

-- 25 The Spanish translation at the beginning of verse 38 states: “el primero que adoro y coloco la cruz.”
+- 25 The Spanish translation at the beginning of verse 38 states: “el primero que adoro y coloco la cruz.” (literally: the first who I adore & placed the cross).
 I have translated it as referring to Quetzalcoatl inasmuch as that is consistent with the context of the verses preceding and following the statement.
 I have translated “coloco la cruz” as “placed in authority.”
 Quetzalcoatl has been given many names, including the two above.
 The “tree-of-life” motif is associated with Christ and is prevalent throughout Mesoamerica.
 Quetzalcoatl is afforded the prominent position of all of the gods of Mesoamerica.
 The original Quetzalcoatl is considered by most Latter-day Saint writers to be the same person as Jesus Christ.
 (See Chapter 14, “The White God Quetzalcoatl.”

 39. After he [Quetzalcoatl] had preached the above mentioned to all of the other Ulmeca and Xicalanca cities, and especially in the City of Cholula, where he spent a great deal of time, and seeing the small amount of fruit that resulted from his doctrine, he returned to the same place from whence he had come, which was to the east, disappearing at Coatzacoalco.
 26

 - 26. Coatzacoalco(s) (Co-ought-saw-co-all-cos) has grown into a modem oil refinery city located in the State of Veracruz near the border of the State of Tabasco.
 The Coatzacoalcos River empties into the Gulf of Mexico at the top of the gulf by the City of Coatzacoalcos.
 The Aztec meaning of the word Coatzacoalcos is “the foundation of the religion of the feathered serpent.”
-In most Mesoamerica geographical configurations, Coatzacoalcos is considered to be the northwest limits of the Land Bountiful referred to in the Book of Mormon.
-The Savior appeared to the Nephites in the Land Bountiful.
-The temple referred to in 3 Nephi may have been located near the present-day City of Coatzacoalcos, Veracruz, Mexico.
+Cholula is a city just over the mountain from Mexico City and is the original city of Zarahemla in our continental model.
 (3 Nephi 11: 1; see Figure 11-5)

 40. And at the time of his farewell from these people, he told them of times to come.
 He said that in the year that would be called CE Acatl, he would return and then his doctrine would be accepted, and his children would be lords and heirs of the earth.
 He also told them that they and their descendants would pass through great calamities and persecutions.
 He prophesied of many other things that would surely come to pass.